kashif87627-tfafk/Ai-Eligibilty-Check-for-Schemes/README.md

-# DataShade - AI Eligibility Check Platform
+# DataShade - AI Eligibility Check Platform.

 An AI-powered platform to help users determine their eligibility for government schemes and community programs in India.